Overview

 I have access to tools including file operations, web search,

-shell commands, messaging, and more.
+shell commands, subagents, and more.
 Some tools require

 additional configuration.